rehemasomo/phase-1-first-class-functions-lab/README.md

 directory in the terminal, then run `code .` to open the files in Visual Studio Code.

-Using the tests to guide you, create the following deliverables:
+ use the tests to guide you, create the following deliverables:

 - `returnFirstTwoDrivers()` — Declare the variable `returnFirstTwoDrivers` with `const` and assign an anonymous function to it.
-The assigned function should take one argument, an array containing the names of Scuber's drivers, and return a new array containing the **first** two drivers in the array:
+The assigned function shouldUsing take one argument, an array containing the names of Scuber's drivers, and return a new array containing the **first** two drivers in the array: